-ediatric Cierksinp Grading Rubric Requirements % of Final Grade Minimum Score to Pass SP Exam 15 \geq 73%Failure of 2 or more domains may result in SP Examination failure.
-NBME Subject Exam 25 ≥ 5th percentile as defined by NBME Clinical Evaluations (Evalue) 55 Mean evaluation ≥ (class mean - 2 standard deviations) Professionalism 5 (breakdown below) N/A Professionalism Professionalism breaches may warrant a DECREASE IN GRADE or FAILURE independent of total points.
-Examples include repeated tardiness, failure to complete or turn in assignments, unexcused absences, inappropriate behavior, and lack of judgment regarding safety to self/others.
-Due to Clerkship Office by last day of clerkship: Clerkship library materials All case logging requirements completed MTF Attestation At least one Direct Observation launched in each subrotation If all assignments are not complete by the last day of the clerkship, the student will receive an INCOMPLETE in the course.
-If the student completes the assignment within 7 days of the end of the clerkship, a grade will be assigned accordingly.
-Students will receive a DEFERRED and are subject to failing if assignments are ≥7 days late.
+% of Final Grade Minimum Score to Pass 15 ≥ 70% overall 25 ≥ 5th percentile as defined by NBME 55 Mean evaluation ≥ (class mean - 2 standard deviations) 5 Breakdown below Professionalism breaches may warrant loss of all 5 professionalism points, a DECREASE IN FINAL COURSE GRADE or COURSE FAILURE independent of total points.
+Examples include repeated tardiness, failure to complete or turn in assignments, unexcused absences, inappropriate behavior, and lack of judgment regarding safety to self/others. :59 pm on If all assignments are not complete by the last day of the clerkship, the student will ials receive an INCOMPLETE in the course.
+If the student completes the assignment ements within 7 days of the end of the clerkship, a grade will be assigned accordingly.
+Students will receive a DEFERRED and are subject to failing if assignments are ≥7 lounched days late.
+Final Grade 15 25 55 5 5 6 6 6 6 6 7 7 7 7 7 8 7 8 7 8 7 8 8